theaadya/monster-dairy/README.md

 aadya_0105
 ```

-This document provides a step-by-step guide on how to set up the application on your local machine, including downloading the SQL dump and running the application.
+Here's a step-by-step guide on how to set up the application on your local machine, including downloading the SQL dump and running the application.

 ## Installation and Setup